jbmilgrom/blogg/src/post/identity-state-time.md

 <script async src="//jsfiddle.net/jmilgrom/jfmea63q/embed/js,html,result/"></script>

 we can print (to the console) a representation of the each state of the program in sequence.
-This change is trivial precisely because state is a known quantity of the program and generally manipulable by program code. inspectReturn takes direct advantage of this quality, printing state to the console and returning state from the internal curried function.
+This change is trivial precisely because state is a known quantity of the program and generally manipulable by program code. `inspectReturn` takes direct advantage of this quality, printing state to the console and returning state from the internal curried function.

 ## Resolving the Time Paradox

 > “No man can ever cross the same river twice.”
 Because what’s a river?
 I mean, we love this idea of objects; like there’s this thing that changes.
 Right?
 There’s no river.
 Right?
 There’s water there at one point-in-time.
 And another point-in-time, there’s other water there. — Rich Hickey, [Are We There Yet](https://github.com/matthiasn/talk-transcripts/blob/master/Hickey_Rich/AreWeThereYet.md), quoting Heraclitus.

 From the perspective of a user, a functional program may appear stateful.
 Interact with the functional ATM program above and notice the program remembering previous encounters.
 On the one hand, this is not surprising.
 We included an imperative layer to remember previous states.
-Instead of decomposing the state of the program into distinct objects, like bankAccount and withdrawalAmount, we created a single global object, the store.
+Instead of decomposing the state of the program into distinct objects, like `bankAccount` and `withdrawalAmount`, we created a single global object, the `store`.
 On the other hand, focusing on the “object” portion of the program betrays an object-oriented predisposition.
 The imperative piece of the program is merely syntax, a construct used to facilitate a computation based asynchronously on another; it is not semantics.
 One can even imagine a programming language where such a construct is built into the language itself, hiding any imperative implementation from the programmer’s view.
 In fact, such a language exists that compiles to JavaScript.[^9] The semantics of the program better align with the semantics of a recursive, iterative function, having state S at a discrete step i — run the functional ATM program with the output of the previous run to produce the input for the next.

 That a program with a functional, stateless and timeless core can maintain state is surprising, to say the least.
 Look around the room, bus, park or wherever you find yourself reading this sentence, and you will likely identify “a collection of distinct objects,” such as dogs, people, and trees, “whose behaviors may change over time.”
 Look around the functional ATM program, on the other hand, and there are no identifiable objects to be found.
 Yet, the program appears to have state just like any other object in the room.

 > One way to resolve this paradox is to realize that it is the user’s temporal existence that imposes state on the system.
 If the user could step back from the interaction and think in terms of streams of balances rather than individual transactions, the system would appear stateless — SICP Section 3.5.5

 In other words, the ostensible “paradox” dissipates when the augmentation of our conception of time extends beyond the functional program to include the rest of our physical reality.
 Instead of viewing the world as the sum of its objects, each reflecting its latest state as time elapses, we may also think in terms of discrete state histories.
-We may interpret the dog at the park as moving in discrete steps S(i) to S(i+1), just as we interpret the state of our functional program as moving in discrete steps S(i) to S(i+1).
+We may interpret the dog at the park as moving in discrete steps `S(i)` to `S(i+1)`, just as we interpret the state of our functional program as moving in discrete steps `S(i)` to `S(i+1)`.

 Consider video media.
 To movie scenes, we may attribute the same object-oriented semantics.
 Character and inanimate objects shift, interact and evolve as time elapses.